How to Get a Volunteer Position

 Phone calls

-Phone calls are one of the best ways to get in contact with organizations.
-Not-for-profits receive dozens of emails a day, but a call gets you in direct contact with who you want to talk to.
+Phone calls are still an excellent way to get in contact with organizations.
+Non-profits receive dozens of emails a day, but a call gets you in direct contact with who you want to talk to.
 If they are not available, just leave a message with your name, phone number and reason for calling.
 Chances are they will get back to you soon.

-Of course, the prospect of calling instills fear and anxiety in many people, especially if you grew up only texting, have social anxiety or speak English or French as a second language.
-However, practice and preparation will make phone calls much easier.
+Of course, phone calls induce anxiety for many people — especially if you grew up only texting, have social anxiety, or speak English or French as a second language.
+Practice and preparation will make phone calls much easier.

 Tips for making a call: